Skip to main content

 Anionic resins.

 Anionic resins can be designed to retain silica since the dissolved species are weak anions.
+These resins work through an ion exchange process.
+This method is especially useful in applications where a significant reduction in silica concentration is required.

 Related articles: